Welcome

 2025_06_15_Hagelsonde-kunzSusanna Mohr, KIT

-Storm chasing in the USA
+Storm Chasing in the USA

 Researchers from KIT took part in the ICECHIP (In-situ Collaborative Experiment for the Collection of Hail in the Plains) international measurement campaign in the Great Plains.
 During the campaign, an international research team tracked, observed and analysed hail-producing thunderstorm systems.